Re-Creating Vanished Organs

 So does the Arnstadt organ call into question some of the beliefs we might hold about Bach’s registration?
 As well as the oddities mentioned above, there is little opportunity for synthetic tone building using individual mutations, the lone twelfth on the Brustwerk being just about all there is.
 There is certainly nothing comparable to the splendours of the Fraureuth organ in this regard.
 On the other hand there is a manual chorus reed which can also be used in a solo role, which the Silbermann organ did not have.
 Sumner said that Silbermann’s organs were far from ideal for rendering the works of Bach.
 It seems to me that either the same can be said about the Arnstadt organ, or we need to radically revise our ideas about how Bach actually registered, given that we have one of his instruments whose disposition is definitive.
 Did Bach actually like the instrument?
 The literature is full of effusions about how closely associated Bach and Wender were, yet on the other hand we have C P E Bach’s sad remark that his late father never presided at a first-rate organ during his entire life.
 It is a most intriguing situation.

 In simulating this organ no recorded samples were used.
-The new Hoffman instrument claims to use about 25% of the original pipes but, as with Silbermann’s organs, it stretches credulity to believe that they sound today exactly as they did then given their chequered history over the last 300 years.
+The new Hoffman instrument uses about 25% of the original pipes but, as with Silbermann’s organs, it stretches credulity to believe that they sound today exactly as they did then given their chequered history over the last 300 years.
 (What Steinmeyer might have done to them does not bear thinking about).
 Therefore I built the digital simulation from independent information, as with the Fraureuth organ and for the same reasons.
 I did not want merely to emulate Hoffmann’s reconstruction, splendid though it is.
 Although both of the manual departments have several flue stops of the same pitch, their tonalities would not have exhibited the pronounced differences which we would expect today.
 Thus the Viol di Gamba would likely have inclined towards today’s Geigen Diapason or a mild Gamba tone rather than a Viol d’Orchestre.
 The Trompet, working at low pressure, would have had a free tone which varied markedly across the compass, rather than being even, loud and rounded.
-The two Cymbalsternen have recently (Dec 07) been added to the simulation and they can be heard in one of the the clips below.
+The two Cymbalsterne were added subsequently (Dec 07) to the simulation and they can be heard in the the clip by Gastoldi below.
 The pedals couple through to the Brustwerk when the manual coupler is drawn, and the pitch is about a semitone sharp to today's standard pitch.

 In such a relatively large church, the curious stop list of this organ seems yet again inappropriate.
 The many stops which were duplicated at the same pitch would have added little to the tutti, indeed they could not have been so employed because of the unacceptable demand that would have been thrown onto the manually-provided wind supply.
 Therefore full organ would have depended on little more than the mixtures for loudness.
 For such reasons I cannot believe Wender would have got away with a wind pressure much below 75 mm (3 inches) and it was probably greater.
 He must have had to voice the instrument pretty fiercely in other ways, and at close quarters it could well have sounded overwhelming and coarse with so much power being coaxed from so few pipes.
 Accordingly, I followed these considerations when developing the simulation.